Wolf (2021 Irish-Polish film)

 Wolf is a 2021 psychological drama film written and directed by Nathalie Biancheri.
 An international co-production of Ireland and Poland, it stars George MacKay, Lily-Rose Depp, Paddy Considine, Eileen Walsh, Fionn O'Shea and Lola Petticrew.

 Wolf had its world premiere at the 2021 Toronto International Film Festival on September 17, 2021.
-It had a limited theatre release in the United States on December 3, 2021 by Focus Features.
-The film received mixed to negative reviews from critics, who praised the performances of Mackay, Depp, and Considine, but Biancheri's script and direction were unanimously criticized.
+It had a limited theatre release in the United States on December 3, 2021, by Focus Features.
+The film received mixed reviews from critics who praised the performances of MacKay, Depp, and Considine, but criticized Biancheri's script and direction.